val-exx/Impact-of-noise-on-different-neural-network-models-for-Environmental-Sound-Classification/src/README.md

 This script provides a simple end-to-end example of the project workflow.

 Main steps:
 1. load an audio file
 2. generate synthetic noise
-3. mix signal and noise
+3. mix signal and noise at a controlled SNR
 4. visualize clean and noisy spectrograms
 5. run a placeholder model prediction
 6. compute a simple confusion matrix